intelligence38000/android-docs/src/pages/maps/overview/index.md

 />
 }}

 The Maps SDK also provides a `setToken()` method in case you want to switch the Mapbox access token at runtime.
 Certain Mapbox APIs require special Mapbox tokens, such as maps in China.
 Setting a new token enables use of multiple Mapbox tools in conjunction with one another.
-This method allows you to set a token immediately before a specific Mapbox tool is used instead of setting the token initially and being required to use the same token for all Mapbox-related requests.
+This method allows you to set a token before a specific Mapbox tool is used instead of setting the token initially and being required to use the same token for all Mapbox-related requests.

 {{
 <CodeLanguageToggle id="switch-token" />